allegro/blog/_posts/2022-10-20-transactions-in-mongodb.md

 ### What is a transaction?

 A database transaction is a unit of work, designed to handle the changes of data in the database.
 It makes sure that the output of the data is consistent and doesn’t generate errors.
-It helps with concurrent changes to the database, and makes it more scalable.
+It helps with concurrent changes to the database, and makes the database more scalable.

 By definition, database transactions are atomic, consistent, isolated and durable.
 Sounds familiar?
 Exactly, it’s **ACID**.